Last revised: August 16, 2020

 1 Kings 19:9-18

-1. James Alison, “Theology Amidst the Dust and Stones” (excerpt), ch.
+1. James Alison, “Theology Amidst the Dust and Stones,” ch.
 2 in Faith Beyond Resentment.
 The opening section gives a moving account of Elijah’s ministry coming to grips with sacred violence.
+See an excerpt, “Alison on Elijah.”

 3. Robert Hamerton-Kelly, sermon from July 13, 2003 (Woodside Village Church), 2nd in a series of eleven sermons on the prophets.